Yun-no/IoTFinlandBuses/README.md

 The valid time range defines how long the API service would trace back to identify valid records, in minutes.
 That means a bus position data that is not updated within last 5 minutes will be considered as not valid, thus not included in the API response.

-### further works and optimizations
+### Further works and optimizations
 * expand database to store more information from mqtt message
 * improve the API service: add authentication/authorization, introduce rate limiting/pagination, allow more query parameters, build different endpoints
 * implement gRPC for better internal communication performance
 * add API gateway to offer end user more information combining the API response with data from other services: Routing API/Geocoding API
-* forward MQTT messages to Apache Kafka for data processing
+* forward MQTT messages to Apache Kafka for real time data processing/analysis
 * store the MQTT messages to ElasticSearch as historical data for further usage

 <p align="right">(<a href="#top">back to top</a>)</p>